grantjenks/python-diskcache/docs/index.rst

 ----------

-For those wanting more details, this part of the documentation describes introduction, benchmarks, implementation, and development.
+For those wanting more details, this part of the documentation describes introduction, benchmarks, development, and API.

 .. toctree::
    :maxdepth: 1